Nonstandard analysis: Robinson's book

-Abraham Robinson's book Nonstandard analysis was published in 1966.
+Abraham Robinson's book Non-standard Analysis was published in 1966.
 Some of the topics developed in the book were already present in his 1961 article by the same title (Robinson 1961).
 In addition to containing the first full treatment of nonstandard analysis, the book contains a detailed historical section where Robinson challenges some of the received opinions on the history of mathematics based on the pre–nonstandard analysis perception of infinitesimals as inconsistent entities.
 Thus, Robinson challenges the idea that Augustin-Louis Cauchy's "sum theorem" in Cours d'Analyse concerning the convergence of a series of continuous functions was incorrect, and proposes an infinitesimal-based interpretation of its hypothesis that results in a correct theorem.